ExposedCat/gnome-notification-configurator/README.md

 - Uses Clutter alignment constants for consistent positioning
 - Changes take effect immediately without requiring extension restart

+#### Fullscreen Notifications
+The fullscreen notification system provides control over notification behavior when applications are in fullscreen mode:
+- Patches the `MessageTray._updateState` method to override fullscreen detection
+- Temporarily modifies the `Monitor.inFullscreen` property during notification processing
+- Allows notifications to be displayed even when apps are running fullscreen (games, videos, presentations)
+- Configurable toggle to enable/disable this behavior per user preference
+- Restores original fullscreen behavior when the feature is disabled

 #### Custom Theming
 The theming system works by:
 - Monitoring the message tray container for new notifications using the `child-added` signal